1% at Asda

 If you think that your pet is already overweight, don’t worry, it’s not too late.
 There are plenty of ways that you can help them lose weight, giving them a longer, healthier and happier life.

-A good place to start is a trip to the vets, as it’ll be good to get an expert opinion on how much your precious pooch or cute cat needs to lose.
+A good place to start is a trip to the vets, as it’ll be good to get an expert opinion on how much your precious pooch or cute cat needs to lose (although please note routine trips to your vet are not covered by pet insurance).
 Using special calorie-controlled food from the vets is also an effective way of losing weight.
 You should also create a food diary, recording everything that your pet has to eat for a few days.
 This often highlights those little extras that you’re giving them without even thinking about.

 Although it might feel cruel, you should start by cutting out all treats.
 To avoid hunger, it’s a good idea to divide the pet’s food into smaller, more frequent meals.
 Think little and often, and if you’ve got several cats or a few dogs, another tip is to feed your overweight pet separately, to avoid them from mischievously stealing any leftovers.